 Lawsuit Filing

-Should the insurance provider fail to offer a fair settlement, there's still recourse.
+There's still recourse if the insurance provider fails to offer a fair settlement.
 Your attorney can guide you in filing a lawsuit against the insurance company in civil court.
-Even after the lawsuit filing, settlement negotiations may continue up until the court issues its final judgment.
-This is to make sure that every possible avenue for securing a fair settlement is explored to the fullest.
+Even after the lawsuit is filed, settlement negotiations may continue until the court issues its final judgment.
+This is to ensure that every possible avenue for securing a fair settlement is explored to the fullest.

 Can I Negotiate an Insurance Claim Settlement Without Involving an Attorney?